Coolant leaks are one of the most common car mishaps that a driver can encounter.

 External coolant leaks

-External coolant leaks are mainly the ones that are visible.
-As the term says, they happen on the outer side of the coolant system and are noticed mostly by leaks, moisture or oxidation traces around the coolant system elements.
+External coolant leaks are mainly visible ones.
+As the term says, they happen on the outer side of the coolant system and are noticed mostly by leaks, moisture, or oxidation traces around the coolant system elements.

 Internal coolant leaks